aparna32/Amazon-Ops_Dashboard/README.md

 E-Commerce Operations Dashboard

-This project presents an operational reporting dashboard developed in Power BI to monitor order fulfilment performance for an e-commerce environment.
-The report focuses on delivery delays, SLA adherence, product-level issues, and day-to-day operational trends.
-It is designed to support decision-making for supply-chain, last-mile delivery, and customer-operations teams.
+This project presents an operational performance dashboard developed in Power BI to monitor order fulfilment in an e-commerce environment.
+The report supports decision-making for supply chain, last-mile delivery, and customer operations teams by highlighting delivery delays, SLA adherence, daily order volume patterns, and product-level issues.

-⭐ Business Objectives
+Project Objectives

-The dashboard aims to answer critical operational questions:
+The dashboard is designed to answer key operational questions:

-Are we meeting delivery SLAs consistently?
+Are delivery SLAs being met consistently?

+How frequently do delays occur, and by how many days?

-Which products or categories drive the highest delays?
+Which products or categories contribute most to SLA breaches?

-How do daily order volumes fluctuate over time?
+How do daily order volumes vary over time?

-Where are operational bottlenecks occurring?
+Where are the operational bottlenecks affecting fulfilment performance?

-What proportion of orders arrive late, and by how much?

-This allows stakeholders to proactively address issues affecting customer experience and operational cost.
+The report provides a consolidated view of trends that impact customer satisfaction and operational efficiency.

-🛠 Tools & Technologies
+Tools and Technologies

 Power BI Desktop

+Data Modeling (Star Schema)

 DAX for KPI calculations

-SQL (table structure & schema files)
+SQL (table definitions and structure)

-Star Schema Data Modeling

-CSV source files
+CSV datasets

-GitHub for version control and documentation
+GitHub for version control

-🧩 Data Model
+Data Model

-A simple, scalable star schema was implemented:
+A star schema was implemented to ensure clean relationships and scalable reporting.

 Calendar (1) ───────────────┐
                              │